Resilience and Mindfulness: A Practical Guide to Inner Balance

 Practical Strategies for Coping with Setbacks

-• Reframe Your Perspective: Actively look for the lesson or opportunity in a challenge.
+• Reframe Your Perspective: Your interpretation of an event determines your emotional response.
+Practice actively looking for the lesson or opportunity in a challenge.

-• Focus on What You Can Control: Release anxiety about things outside your influence.
+• Focus on What You Can Control: Anxiety often comes from worrying about things that are outside your influence.

 For more tools to handle tough times, read: [Strategies for Coping with Adversity and Setbacks].